metaeducation/ren-c/src/include/structs/README.md

 has to have its definition complete to be fully defined to be used by value in the interface.
 That's not usually strictly necessary--because most things are taken as pointers not by value, and so only need a forward declaration.
-But when building as C++ in the debug build, some definitions become "smart pointers" which need full class definitions to be used in an interface.
+But when building as C++ in the checked build, some definitions become "smart pointers" which need full class definitions to be used in an interface.

 Breaking things out in this way also helps to better see the dependencies.
 Being before %tmp-internals.h limits the list of what can be done in an inline